Turkey–European Union relations: Accession of Turkey to the European Union

 Enlargement is one of the EU's most powerful policy tools.
 It is a carefully managed process which helps the transformation of the countries involved, extending peace, stability, prosperity, democracy, human rights and the rule of law across Europe.
-The European Union enlargement process took a bold step on 3 October 2005 when accession negotiations were opened with Turkey and Croatia.
+The European Union enlargement process took a bold step on 3 October 2005 when accession negotiations were opened with Croatia (an EU member since 2013) and Turkey.
 After years of preparation the two candidates formally opened the next stage of the accession process.
 The negotiations relate to the adoption and implementation of the EU body of law, known as the acquis.
 The acquis is approximately 130,000 pages of legal documents grouped into 35 chapters and forms the rules by which Member States of the EU should adhere.
 As a candidate country, Turkey needs to adapt a considerable part of its national legislation in line with EU law.
 This means fundamental changes for society that will affect almost all sectors of the country, from the environment to the judiciary, from transport to agriculture, and across all sections of the population.
 However, the candidate country does not 'negotiate' on the acquis communautaire itself as these 'rules' must be fully adopted by the candidate country.
 The negotiation aspect is on the conditions for harmonisation and implementation of the acquis, that is, how the rules are going to be applied and when.
 It is for this reason that accession negotiations are not considered to be negotiations in the classical sense.
 In order to become a Member State, the candidate country must bring its institutions, management capacity and administrative and judicial systems up to EU standards, both at national and regional level.
 This allows them to implement the acquis effectively upon accession and, where necessary, to be able to implement it effectively in good time before accession.
 This requires a well-functioning and stable public administration built on an efficient and impartial civil service, and an independent and efficient judicial system.
+EU–Turkey relations have deteriorated following President Erdoğan's crackdown on supporters of the 2016 Turkish coup d'état attempt.
+While Erdoğan stated that he approved the reintroduction of the death penalty to punish those involved in the coup, the EU announced that it strongly condemned the coup attempt and would officially end accession negotiations with Turkey if the death penalty was reintroduced.